 Lake Wales Man Charged With Child Pornography Offenses

-Tampa, FL - United States Attorney Robert E. O'Neill announces the filing of a criminal complaint charging Clinton Duane Pancake (37, Riverview) with receipt, distribution, and transportation of child pornography.
-If convicted on all counts, Pancake faces a mandatory minimum of 5 years in federal prison and a maximum penalty of 40 years in federal prison.
+Tampa, FL - United States Attorney Robert E. O'Neill announces the return by a grand jury of an indictment charging Paul Henry Carlin (58, Tampa) with transportation and receipt of child pornography.
+If convicted, Carlin faces a mandatory minimum of 5 years and up to 20 years in federal prison on each count.

-This case was investigated by the Federal Bureau of Investigation and the Polk County Sheriff's Office.
+This case was investigated by the Federal Bureau of Investigation.
 It will be prosecuted by Assistant United States Attorney Jennifer L. Peresie.